-- 1. Credibility in developing and promoting relevant service policies and priorities, both internally (to PCC and OPCC staff) and to partners (e.g. local authorities; community safety partnerships). - 2.
+- 1. Credibility in developing and promoting relevant service policies and priorities, both internally (to PCC and OPCC staff) and to professional partners (e.g. TVP). - 2.
 Influence over decision-making of PCC and TVP. - 3.
 Development of technical and professional knowledge and capability of staff.